mstg/zx/README.md

 border (int) - enable/disable border
 floating (int) - should windows opened from zx float or not font_color (unsigned long / hex) - font color (ex.
-0xFFFFFF)
+0xFFFFFF) daemon (int) - run in daemon mode or not
 ```

+You can also show/hide zx on command by sending it a USR1 signal (ex. `killall -USR1 zx`)